UK Counselling: Find The Right Online Counselling

 As a prospective counselor or client, you may be curious whether virtual counselling can benefit everyone.
 Online counselling can be effective for many people, but it's not necessarily right for everyone.
 For example, people who have difficulty connecting with their counsellor or those who have trouble focusing during sessions might not benefit as much from virtual treatment.

 In addition, virtual counselling may not be appropriate for some people with severe or long-term mental health concerns that could require immediate intervention.
-For example, people with psychosis, schizophrenia, or complex trauma may benefit more from in-person therapy, where the counsellor can observe nonverbal cues more readily.
+For example, people with psychosis, schizophrenia, or complex trauma may benefit more from in-person counselling, where the counsellor can observe nonverbal cues more readily.
 Similarly, it might not be the best option for those experiencing a crisis or emergency or who have thoughts of hurting themselves or others.

-Since the rise in popularity of virtual counselling, providers and clients alike have had an opportunity to reflect on their experiences with virtual counselling and establish factors to explore when participating in online programs.
+Since the rise in popularity of virtual counselling, counsellors and clients alike have had an opportunity to reflect on their experiences with virtual counselling and establish factors to explore when participating in online programs.
 For example, clients and professionals should seek a virtual counselling platform prioritizing client personal and security practices.
-Additionally, platforms should be user-friendly for all parties.
+Additionally, counselling platforms should be user-friendly for all parties.
 Below are a few other considerations when choosing a virtual counselling platform.

 Mental health credentials, accreditation, and counselling skills